kkaufmes30/pbmi-analysis/README.md

-# PBMI: Sex analysis of lung-cancer ML datasets
+# PBMI: Sex analysis of lung-cancer ML/AI datasets

 Data and figure-generation code for a systematic review analysing how sex is distributed and reported across the datasets used in lung-cancer